Ralph Wirsig, inventor of the KayaArm and KayaLeg

 Company began as a labour of love

-KayaArm™ inventor motivated by desire to help his wife “keep on paddling”
+KayaArm™ inventor motivated by a desire to help his wife “keep on paddling”

 They say necessity is the mother of invention, but for retired mechanical engineer Ralph Wirsig, designing his revolutionary KayaArm™ kayak launch system was also an affair of the heart.